gluobe/infrastructure-2.0-workshop/Lab 0 - Prerequisites/README.md

     >**ubuntu@ip-192-168-0-134:~$**

 # End of Lab 0
-Once you're logged in to the Management Instance, you can continue to the next lab.
+Once you're logged in to the Management Instance, you can continue to the next lab. ([Next lab](../Lab%201%20-%20AWS%20Console%20and%20EC2))